Natural Baby Life logo (480 x 130)

 What is balayage?

-Balayage (pronounced bah-lee-ahge) is a salon technique for dyeing hair to create a gradual color transition from the root to the ends.
+Balayage (pronounced bah-lee-ahge) is a salon technique for dyeing hair that creates a gradual color transition from the root to the ends.

-It traditionally applies to a painted highlight that mimics the look of sun bleaching but has become an umbrella term that encompasses any application of dye or bleach that creates a gradual transition between two colors ( also known as an ombre).
-Instead of setting the hair in foil, however, the hairdresser will hand paint the dye in long sweeping motions in order to create a natural-looking color fade.
+It traditionally applied to a painted highlight that mimics the look of sun bleaching.
+However, it has now become an umbrella term to describe any application of dye or bleach that creates a gradual transition between two colors ( also known as an ombre.)
+Instead of setting the hair in foil, however, the hairdresser will hand paint the dye in long sweeping motions to create a natural-looking color fade.

 How is it different than dyeing your hair?

 Balayage is a popular technique because it creates a transition between your natural hair color and the desired shade.
-Because the dye never comes into direct contact with your scalp, however, there is no harsh line between the dyed hair and the roots and so it does not need to be touched up regularly and grows out easily.
+Because the dye never comes into direct contact with your scalp, there is no harsh line between the dyed hair and the roots.
+This means it doesn’t need to be touched up regularly and grows out easily.

-The biggest benefit to this technique is that you avoid soaking your hair and scalp in hair dye for long periods of time which drastically reduces the amount of any chemical fumes that you might otherwise inhale or absorb through your skin during a traditional hair dye job.
+The biggest benefit to this technique is that you avoid soaking your hair and scalp in hair dye for long periods of time.
+This drastically reduces the amount of any chemical fumes you inhale or absorb through your skin compared to a traditional hair dye job.

 Unfortunately, it can be quite expensive to get this service at a salon.
 Prices range from about $70 for light coverage on a shorter haircut to as much as $250 for a full head of extra-long hair with multiple shades.